henniggroup/VASPsol/README.md

 **For vasp versions = 5.2.12 or 5.3.3 or 5.3.5:**

-- Apply the interface patch to the original VASP source code.
+- Apply the appropriate interface patch to the original VASP source code.
+There are 3 interface_patch files available, one for each supported versions of vasp.
 ```
     cd <VASP src directory>
     patch -p1 < <path to the interface patch file>